Bovina (subtribe)

 Bovina is a subtribe of the Bovini tribe that generally includes the two living genera, Bison and Bos.
 However, this dichotomy has been challenged recently by molecular work that suggests that Bison should be regarded as a subgenus of Bos.
 Wild bovinans can be found naturally in North America and Eurasia (although domestic and feral populations have been introduced worldwide).

 Taxonomy

 Placement within Bovini

 The majority of phylogenetic work based on ribosomal DNA, chromosomal analysis, autosomal introns and mitochondrial DNA has recovered three distinctive subtribes of Bovini: Pseudorygina (represent solely by the saola), Bubalina (buffalo), and Bovina.

 Genera and species

 Extant

-In 1945 American paleontologist and mammalogist George Gaylord Simpson had considered there to be three genera of bovinans.
+In 1945 American paleontologist and mammalogist George Gaylord Simpson posited three genera of bovinans.
 In addition to recognizing Bos and Bison, he assigned the several Asiatic tropical species such as gaur and banteng into the genus Bibos.
 The German zoologist Herwart Bohlken also agreed with these conclusions, though he believed that the two bison species should be lumped into Bison bison.
 The kouprey was not included in Simpson's taxonomy, while Bohlken (1958) considered the species to be a hybrid between banteng and cattle.

 Below is the Simpson (1945) taxonomy: